korganrivera/silvercheetah/README.md

 /home/korgan/code/silvercheetah/silvercheetah
 notify-send "I am the cheetah!"
 ```
+Remember to create the `~/.dbus` folder before running that.

-Then I have a script which runs when I login that writes that Xdbus file, and that one looks like this:
+Then I have a script which runs when I login and writes to that Xdbus file, and that one looks like this:

 ~/bin/dbus_silvercheetah.sh
 ```